-There will be a celebration of life at Fritch First United Methodist Church on November 17, 2018 at 2 pm.
+There will be a celebration of life at Fritch First Southern Baptist Church on November 17, 2018 at 2 pm.
 Under the direction of Minton Chatwell Funeral Directors of Borger.
 In lieu of flowers, the family gratefully requests donations be made to the Alzheimer’s Society.
 Prayers, condolences and memories are warmly accepted as well.

 My thoughts and prayers are with you all.
 We all have another Angel watching over us.
 Love you all